martincyprus/wtc-miner-monitor/README.md

 This must be identical to the key you specified in the server-config.json

 #### Frequency
-How often clients should report to server, I reccommend to leave it at 60, (have not tested much with other frequencies)
+How often clients should report to server, I recommend to leave it at 60, (have not tested much with other frequencies)

 #### Mode
 This can be either "CPU" or "GPU" this is case sensitive.